 Frees Internal Staff:

-Another benefit from opting for external assistance is that the company’s in-house staff are relieved from the pressure of multi-tasking or focussing their attention on insignificant functions.
+Another benefit from opting for external assistance is that the company’s in-house staff are relieved from the pressure of multi-tasking or focusing their attention on insignificant functions.
 The core team can then dedicate their time and energy towards accomplishing mission-critical activities.
-For instance, getting tasks like billing, transcription, claims processing and other less important jobs outsourced, can help health care practices focus on crucial matters like taking care of patients.
+For instance, getting tasks like billing, transcription, claims processing, cleaning and other less important jobs outsourced, can help health care practices focus on crucial matters like taking care of patients.

 Results That Can Be Measured: